SCHOOL AND SUMMER MEALS

 Many schools continue to provide pick-up meals and some delivery.
 To find out where schools are delivering meals visit this site locator: School Meal Finder

 Families of children who receive free or reduced price school meals or attend a Community Eligibility Provision (CEP) schools may be eligible for Pandemic EBT (P-EBT) benefits to help alleviate missed school meals during the 2020-2021 school year for children participating in virtual learning and for school closures caused by COVID-19.
 No application is necessary.
-Families have received P-EBT for school meals missed in August and September.
 Learn more about P-EBT here.

 Call the TDHS hotline at 1-833-496-0661 and select option 3 for information about receiving your benefit.